youyanggu/covid19_projections/model-details.md

 - Mitigation effects (i.e. post-mitigation R)
 - Lifting of shelter-at-home orders (i.e. post-reopening R)
 - Population
-- Hospital beds per 1000

-Note that variable parameters such as population and hospital beds per 1000 are easily computable from a simple lookup.
-However, the other parameters are not easily retrievable.
+While the population of a region can be easily looked up, the other variable parameters are not easily retrievable.
 We will allocate the majority of our resources towards estimating the most sensible values for these parameters for each region.

 #### Modeling the R value